Coolgreany

 Coolgreany is a village located in north County Wexford in Ireland, in the shadow of Croghan Mountain, overlooking Tara Hill in the extreme north of County Wexford.

 The village is located about 3 km from the N11 Dublin-Wexford road at Inch.
 Amenities include a Gaelic Athletic Association pitch, handball alley, a grocery store, two pubs (public houses) and national (primary) school.
 The primary school opened in the early 1980s.
+A fire closed the grocery store in December 2025.

 Nearby major towns are Arklow and Gorey.

 Historically the village is known for the evictions of 1887.